Is Olive Oil Good For Dogs?

 - It is touted to promote circulation and respiratory functioning

-- Olive oil is thought to help prevent conditions like diabetes and heart disease
+- Olive oil is thought to help prevent conditions like diabetes

 - Olive oil can promote skin and coat health in a dog